Raja Thakur: Career

 In 1975 Thakur directed his first Hindi film Zakhmee.
 Produced by Tahir Hussain, the film had a star cast of Sunil Dutt, Rakesh Roshan and Asha Parekh.
 In 1976 his Hindi film Raeeszada was released.
 Produced by V. L. Khare, the film starred Vikram, Zarina Wahab, Rakesh Roshan, Shriram Lagoo and Helen.
-In 1972 he had also directed an English film Birbal My Brother.
+In 1972 he also directed an English film Birbal My Brother.